pieces-market/contracts/README.md

 ## Overview

 Current implementation (MVP) is dedicated to allow to fractionalize NFT ERC721, break down high-value NFT into thousands of pNFTs (pieces), making them accessible to crypto-investors.
-However all current mechanisms are prepared for the ultimate process of fractionalization of physical luxury assets.
+However all mechanisms are prepared for the ultimate process of fractionalization of physical luxury assets.

 ### Asset Auction [`auction.sol`](https://github.com/pieces-market/contracts/auction.sol)